Philipsburg - Scenic View

 Quick Facts

-• Known For: ** Rich mining history (silver and sapphires), beautifully preserved Victorian architecture, gateway to outdoor recreation including Georgetown Lake and the Pintler Wilderness, The Sweet Palace (famous candy store).
+• Known For: Rich mining history (silver and sapphires), preserved Victorian architecture, gateway to Georgetown Lake and Pintler Wilderness, The Sweet Palace

-• Fun Fact: ** Philipsburg was once growing at the rate of one house per day during its silver boom in the late 1860s and is home to one of the largest and most famous candy stores in the Northwest, The Sweet Palace!
+• Fun Fact: Philipsburg was once growing at the rate of one house per day during its silver boom in the late 1860s.
+The Sweet Palace produces over 1,100 nostalgic confections daily—one of the largest candy stores in the Northwest.
+Philipsburg Theatre is Montana's oldest operating opera house (1891).
+The town won Sunset Magazine's 2015 Best Municipal Makeover award.

 --